 1. Click on Attempts & Completion to expand the settings.

-1. Attempts Allowed: the system will set 1 attempt allowed as a default.
-Click on Manage Attempts to change this.
+2. Attempts Allowed: the system will set 1 attempt allowed as a default.

-Click on Attempts allowed and select the number of attempts you would like to allow.
+- Attempts allowed (1): the number of attempts you would like to allow.

-1. Click on the Evaluation & Feedback for options to edit grade application and student views.
+1. Click on Evaluation & Feedback for options to edit grade applications and student views.

 2. Here you will be able to add more settings to the quiz.